 Lasansky has exhibited his work throughout the country and has won numerous awards and honors from over 100 competitive juried exhibitions.
-He graduated with an MFA in 1984 at the University of Iowa but has also received a lifetime of education from his father and famous printmaker, Mauricio Lasansky.
+He graduated with an Masters of Fine Arts in 1984 at the University of Iowa, but he has also received a lifetime of education from his father and famous printmaker, Mauricio Lasansky.

 Tomas Lasansky lives and works in his Iowa City gallery and studio.
 He is a nocturnal creature, devoting nearly every night and sometimes the early hours of the morning to the canvas.
-His clothes that have been splattered and stained with paint and ink double as pajamas.
-However, those who know the artist may assume that he never slept at all.
-He carries bags under his eyes and a head full of long unruly hair.
-Each of these features, which characterize Lasansky's daily appearance, is indicative of the passion he has for his craft.
-Lasansky is working on all occasions.
-The walls of his gallery are always covered with recently completed drawings, paintings and prints.
+The walls of his gallery are covered with recently completed drawings, paintings and prints.
 Works in progress fill the studio along with numerous tubes of paint and trays full of sharpened colored pencils.
 Hand made paper purchased from a street market in Bangkok and even old prints and drawings are cut up and used for collage.
-Many of these materials are kept within arms reach of the

-Museum curators and gallery owners concur with Mr. Schwartz's assessment.
-"Lasansky offers a powerful contemporary artistic interpretation to a subject that has been a part of our collective consciousness since George Catlin and Edward Curtis brought it to the attention of the world," stresses David Tooker, curator of the West Valley Art Museum in Surprise, Arizona.
-"Tomas' work is simply awesome," points out Bill Faust, owner of Faust Galleries in Scottsdale, Arizona.
-"With the new paintings, he has emerged as a very, very serious force in Southwest art." _______________________________________________________________________
+"Lasansky offers a powerful contemporary artistic interpretation to a subject that has been a part of our collective consciousness since George Catlin and Edward Curtis brought it to the attention of the world."